OpenKBC/multiple_sclerosis_proj/utils/README.md

 ```

 ### 1. get_matrix_from_files.py
+This code is for making matrix expression from files, and final output file will be [feather format](https://arrow.apache.org/docs/python/feather.html)
 ```shell
 python get_matrix_from_files.py --help

 optional arguments:
   -h, --help            show this help message and exit -t {genes,isoforms}, --ftype {genes,isoforms}